As a College-educated Young Adult, I Had a Problem Trusting the Bible!

 In his book, The Case for Christ, Lee Strobel details his journey from skeptic to believer.
 As the former legal editor of the Chicago Tribune, he used his keen mind and investigative skills to sift through the evidence and get to the truth about the existence of Jesus and the reliability of the Bible.
 His book has become a full-length movie by the same name you can find online.

-The Bible Is Your Solid Rock Foundation
+You Can Trust the Bible as Your Solid Rock Foundation

 When you apply the wisdom of the Word of God to your daily life, you lay the foundation for a powerful walk with the Lord.
+The truth of God's Word won't go down under you.

 Guiding your life by His Word works, and it leads to blessing, growth, and increase.